 How Do I Optimize for Voice Search?

-Just when you thought you had the world of SEO figured out, Siri and Ok Google present a new challenge—voice search.
-In the past, everyone would search online by manually typing in their questions.
-As of the last few years, a growing number of people are utilizing voice search to get their answers without having to lift a finger.
+Just when you thought you had the world of SEO figured out, voice assistants like Alexa and Google Assistant present a new challenge — voice search.
+In the past, searching for information online meant manually typing out questions, but for several years now, a growing number of people are utilizing voice search to get answers without having to lift a finger.
 From smartphones to tablets to voice assistant devices, Internet users are finding it faster and more convenient to just talk directly to their technology.

 With less effort needed to get answers about a topic, it’s no wonder that an estimated one-third of people in the U.S. have a smart device with voice search capabilities.
-Whether you use them to check the weather, look up directions while driving, or find a surgeon who offers an exciting new treatment, voice search continues to grow as a way to simplify the online search process.
+Whether you use them to check the weather, look up directions while driving, or find a doctor who offers an exciting new treatment, voice search continues to grow as a way to simplify the online search process.

 With voice search being so prevalent these days, search engines have evolved to accommodate these types of queries.
 To help position your practice in front of voice searchers, take a look at some of the ways you can adjust your SEO efforts.